 While we are tracking weather from year to year, it will take some time to see what changes in the local climate are occurring.
-Years with incomplete weather data have been excluded in the charts.

-Funding provided was by the town to support the development of a two hectare wetland in the Glenorchy Conservation Area by Conservation Halton.
-The first phase of work was completed in 2013 and ongoing restoration efforts are being undertaken.
+Years with incomplete in the Glenorchy Conservation As part of its beaver management Area by Conservation Halton.
+The wetland was finished in the from damage as a preventive ecology strategy.
+The symposium provided spring of 2013 and is already supporting a number of waterfowl and amphibian species.
+It is expected to provide significant habitat opportunities for many species.